 - They are made in one bowl so the clean up is simple and easy.

-- These cookies are made without cake mix, without cream cheese, without yogurt and without almond flour.
+- These blueberry lemon cookies are made without cake mix, without white sugar, without brown sugar, without cream cheese, without yogurt and without almond flour.

 Taste and texture:

 These cookies are soft, chewy and buttery.
-They remind me of a lemon blueberry sugar cookie or shortbread cookie.
+They remind me of sugar cookies or shortbread cookies but with the delicious addition of lemon and fresh blueberry flavors.
+The have the perfect flavor combination.
 These cookies are very soft, thick and fluffy and not at all crispy, hard or thin.

 Key ingredients and substitutions: